-You need to set up a separate bank account
+You need to set up a separate business bank account

 One of the benefits of running a limited company is that you won’t be personally responsible if your company makes any losses or has a claim made against it, which means all of your business finances must be in the business name.

 For this reason, whilst it’s not actually a legal requirement, you need to set up a separate business bank account in the name of your limited company.
-It’s highly recommended you don’t use the personal bank account used when you were a sole trader for your company’s finances, or you could incur some nasty tax consequences.
+It’s highly recommended you don’t use the personal bank account used when you were a sole trader for your company’s finances, or you could incur some nasty tax consequences. (really sole traders should also use a separate bank account too).
 As a limited company, you’re taxed personally on the money you take from the business in salary and dividends.
 As a sole trader, all of your profit is taxable to you personally.

 Income is processed differently